 Hey, I’m Frank the Alocasia Macrorrhiza stingray.
-My name’s pretty long and it’s one of many, including elephant ear plant or stingray alocasia.
+My name’s pretty long and it’s one of many, including the elephant ear plant or Alocasia stingray.
 To save your breath, just call me Frank.
 The first thing you probably noticed about me is my pointed leaves which resemble a stingray and are how I got my name.
 I like to think of myself as a rare beauty that will bring some tropical vibes into your home.

 My family consists of over 79 species and I’m sure there’s more of us yet to be discovered.
 I’m native to the tropical rainforests of Asia but nowadays I grow all over the subtropics.
 I have grown independently throughout the Mediterranean, Asia and Australia where I can enjoy the warmer temperatures.

 Small height (including nursery pot) 40cm; pot diameter 14cm.
 (Fits a 15-16cm pot)

 In Vietnam, elephant ear plant stalks are chopped, peeled and cooked to be used as an herb in local soups and stir-frys.
 If not cooked properly, they can be poisonous, so it’s best to leave this to the professional chefs in Asia.